jbrechtel/blog/_posts/2013-02-23-sbt-is-not-usable.markdown

 val project = Project(id = "Foo", base = file(","), settings = Seq(foo))
 </code></pre>

 WTF is := doing?
-The docs explain it pretty clearly, that's associating some code with the task key.Ok, but now I've got two separate concepts:  the task key and the resulting combination of task key and code.
+The docs explain it pretty clearly, that's associating some code with the task key.Ok, but now I've got two separate concepts:  the task key and the resulting combination of task key and code (i.e. the result of the := operator).
 Which do I add to my project?
 And why do I have to add them to my project?

-Well, as it turns out you add the combination to your project.
+Well, as it turns out it's the combination that should be added to the project.
 In this case, that's foo, not fooTask.
-If you understand that the classes which make up SBT's core concepts are immutable then this isn't very surprising.
+The classes which make up SBT's core concepts are immutable so perhaps this shouldn't be surprising.

 Ok, so creating a task wasn't too bad now let's try creating a task which depends on another task.

 Now let's see what's involved in making a task that returns Unit but also depends on running tests first.

-First we'll do it in build.sbt
+First I'll do it in build.sbt

 ##### build.sbt